informacja/Ecosystem/README.md

 Are you interested in how to make instructions like this?
 Check it [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

-*This README was made in one week, what I thinking is a great success*
+*This README was made in one week, what I thinking a great success*
 ###  BONUS: How standard git repo should looks
-* docs *directory for images, and none executive data, like datasheet and presentation*
+* **docs** - *directory for images, and none executive data, like datasheet and presentation*
-* Readme.md - filename displayed by default, should contains image or gif from docs directory describeing project
+* **Readme.md** - *filename displayed by default, should contains image or gif from docs directory describeing project*

 ## Screenshots